 - six (6) delegates and six (6) alternates are appointed by the Allen County Board of Commission to serve the County at large;

-- one (1) delegate and one (1) alternate for each 5,000 persons in cooperating municipalities are designated by the planning commission of the municipality subject to the approval of the legislative authority of the municipality: and
+- one (1) delegate and one (1) alternate for every 5,000 persons in cooperating municipalities are designated by the planning commission of the municipality subject to the approval of the legislative authority of the municipality: and

 The Lima-Allen County Regional Planning Commission is a voluntary association of delegates representing local political subdivisions.
-The Commission serves as a forum for discussion about issues which may affect several communities as well as regional issues which cross over political boundaries into adjacent communities.
+The Commission serves as a forum for discussion about issues that may affect several communities as well as regional issues which cross over political boundaries into adjacent communities.

 The transportation responsibilities of the Commission are predicated on a federally predetermined committee structure which includes the Transportation Coordinating Committee (TCC), the policy committee, and a Transportation Advisory Committee (TAC), a technical advisory committee.
-Together these two committees review and provide technical assistance and make recommendations on transportation and transit related projects and programs planned for the region.
+Together these two committees review and provide technical assistance and make recommendations on transportation and transit-related projects and programs planned for the region.